About

 Today’s Moon Phase is designed to give you professional-grade lunar information in a way that is clear and easy to use.
 We show you the Moon’s current phase and illumination, moonrise and moonset times, moon age and distance, altitude and azimuth, and even the Sun’s altitude for context.

-- Rise and set times: We compute moonrise and moonset with corrections for atmospheric refraction and the Moon’s apparent size, ensuring results match what you actually see from the ground.
+- Rise and set times: We calculate moonrise and moonset based on the Moon’s apparent position for the observer’s location, with horizon-based calculations and atmospheric refraction corrections, so the results better match what you can actually see from the ground.

 We put accuracy first, but it’s important to know the limits: